-Paul George Becomes the Pacers’ Leading Scorer in an NBA All-Star Game
+Paul George Becomes the Pacers’ All-Time Leading Scorer in an NBA All-Star Game

 Confirmed: Paul George’s 17 points are the most ever scored by a Pacer in an NBA All-Star game.